harrycresswell/harry/content/writing/automating-newsletter-with-posse-rss.md

 ## Summary

 Publishing your content on your own website is a no-brainer from an ownership perspective.
 It also makes it much easier to automate the repetitive process of composing newsletter campaigns on third-party providers.
 The secret to all this is good old RSS.
-So learn to love it, RSS is very much your friend.
+So learn to love it.
+RSS is very much your friend.

-I hope this has helped you get your head around some of the benefits of POSSE and working RSS feeds.
+I hope this has helped you get your head around some of the benefits of POSSE and working with RSS feeds.
 Now you should be well on your way to owning your content and automating your emails newsletters.